Arthur John Ditmar

 - Born April 3, 1929 in Winthrop, MA USA

-In the 1960 World Series against the Pirates he lost the first and fifth games.
+In the 1960 World Series against the Pittsburgh Pirates he lost the first and fifth games.
 Yankee manager Casey Stengel is still the target of criticism as to why he started Ditmar in the opening game instead of Whitey Ford.
-Ditmar defended his manager's decision.
-"Whitey had arm trouble.
+Ditmar defended his manager's decision: "Whitey had arm trouble.
 I think Casey figured he would be better off pitching the second game in Forbes Field rather than Yankee Stadium with the short right field.
 The controversy was that Ford could have pitched three games if necessary.
 The thing is he didn't even pitch the second game.
 Bob Turley started the second game and won 16-3."

 Ditmar had spent 13 active seasons in pro baseball from 1948 through 1962.
 Along with his nine years in the major leagues he had spent considerable time in the minors.
 His years spent there show 44 wins and 47 losses in 146 appearances while pitching 854 innings and giving up 813 base hits and 413 base on balls for a 3.86 ERA.

 A graduate of American International College in Springfield, MA, Art became the director of parks and recreation in Brook Park, Ohio.
 He coached the baseball and basketball teams at the school while working on his master's degree.
-He retired to Myrtle Beach, SC, and he will be the first to tell you that he wasn't the pitcher of record when Bill Mazeroski hit his epic shot in game seven of the 1960 World Series.
+He retired to Myrtle Beach, SC, and he will be the first to tell you that he wasn't the pitcher of record when Bill Mazeroski hit his epic shot in Game 7 of the 1960 World Series.

 - 15 Wins Seasons: 1 (1950)